GabrielBrionesL/international-debt-statistics/README.md

 # international-debt-statistics

-In this project, provided by DataCamp, I analyzed international debt data collected by The World Bank.
+In this project, provided by DataCamp, I analyzed international debt data collected by The World Bank using SQL.
 The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
 I found the answers to questions like:

 - What is the total amount of debt that is owed by the countries listed in the dataset?
 - Which country owns the maximum amount of debt and what does that amount look like?